api2cart/javascript-sdk/docs/OrderApi.md

 let apiInstance = new Api2CartOpenApi.OrderApi();
 let opts = {
-  'customerId': "5", // String | Retrieves orders specified by customer id 'customerEmail': "jubari@hannsgroup.com", // String | Retrieves orders specified by customer email 'orderStatus': "Completed", // String | Retrieves orders specified by order status 'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'params': "order_id,totals,status", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 'customerId': "5", // String | Retrieves orders specified by customer id 'customerEmail': "jubari@hannsgroup.com", // String | Retrieves orders specified by customer email 'orderStatus': "Completed", // String | Retrieves orders specified by order status 'financialStatus': "paid", // String | Retrieves orders specified by financial status 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'params': "order_id,totals,status", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "order_id,totals,status", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "order_id,totals,status" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
-  'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
-  'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
-  'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
-  'financialStatus': "paid" // String | Retrieves orders specified by financial status };
+};
 apiInstance.orderFind(opts, (error, data, response) => {
   if (error) {